 I don’t care if you love it in real life or have held onto your sobriety chip for years, but there’s a buggy kind of thing in the game that I like to call Boozeovision.
 Every so often, you’ll find that your active weapon spontaneously turns into a booze bottle.
 While in real life, I’d appreciate a free beer from the cosmos, when I’m in the middle of fighting a horde of biting, flailing undead, I ain’t looking to pound back some Jack.
 But, Dead Island thinks you need exactly that and arranges for it to happen to the tune of about once every couple hours.
 Died a couple times on account of Boozeovision.
 Not fun.

 The other not fun thing I noted is that Dead Island really, really, REALLY wants you to play multiplayer.
 As noted in prior posts, I tend to lone wolf video games.
 I deal with random assholes enough on a day to day basis without having to count on them to survive a scenario.
-At random moments, DI just selects someone of similar level to you in the game and pairs them up with you.
+At random moments, DI just selects someone of a similar level to you in the game and pairs them up with you.
 In the background.
 Without asking.
 And when you leave the group, it may just sign you right back into it.
-Voiltare was right: hell is other people.
+Voltaire was right: hell is other people.
 Especially when playing Dead Island.
 I finally figured out how to shut it off – after Googling it.
 You have to actually leave play, go back to the intro menu, and select single player mode there.

 Remember what I said about getting back into the thick of things?
 DI is really good at that, but for gamers who game for a sense of personal accomplishment or bragging rights, you will be disappointed.
 While I love a game that lets me get back to unraveling a story, some gamers will just read a book, channel surf or take in a flick if that’s what they want.
 Challenging?
 No. DI is not challenging.
 If the challenge of a game is central to your experience, you’re not gonna be big on this.

-Over all, I had a goddamned blast with this title, and something tells me I’ll be playing through it at least three more times since there’s three more hero characters.
+Over all, I had a goddamned blast with this title, and something tells me I’ll be playing it at least three more times since there are three more hero characters.
 If I feel like playing the title’s villain, there’s DLC for it to the tune of about ten bucks.
 Given that I bought this title used, I’d not mind tossing a couple duckets at the guys at Deep Silver so that they see some revenue off of me.
 If you’re looking for fast and furious zombie Armageddon, you need look no further than Dead Island!

 Final Verdict: 5/5